 - 9.1.
 The District Local Plan sets out an overall planning strategy for Mid Sussex in policies DP4, DP5 and DP6.
 This includes the overall amount of new residential development up to 2031 and a settlement hierarchy to indicate how it will be spread across the district.
 It also identifies large-scale strategic development allocations at Burgess Hill (2 sites), Pease Pottage (1) and Hassocks (1).
 Allocation of smaller sites is left to the Site Allocations DPD and/or neighbourhood plans prepared by town and parish councils. - 9.2.
 Horsted Keynes is indicated as a category 3 settlement in policy DP6 (Medium sized villages providing essential services for the needs of their own residents and immediate surrounding communities), with 69 dwellings to be provided over the period to 2031. - 9.3.
-A Strategic Housing and Employment Land Availability Assessment (SHELAA) provides a "long list" of potential housing and employment sites, which is used to inform the preparation of the Site Allocations DPD and the Neighbourhood Plan.
-"The call for sites" lasted from October 2017 to February 2018 and led to publication to a revised SHELAA in April 2018.
-A summary of the outcome of the assessment by MSDC is attached as Appendix B. - 9.4.
+A Strategic Housing and Employment Land Availability Assessment (SHELAA) collated a "long list" of potential housing and employment sites, which was used to inform the preparation of the Site Allocations DPD.
+"The call for sites" lasted from October 2017 to February 2018 and led to publication to a revised SHELAA in April 2018. - 9.4.
 MSDC published a draft Site Allocations DPD for consultation between 9 October and 20 November 2019.
-The draft plan proposes two allocations of land for housing development in Horsted Keynes: - SA28 Land south of the Old Police House, Birchgrove Road, Horsted Keynes (25 dwellings) - SA29 Land south of St. Stephen's Church, Hamsland, Horsted Keynes (30 dwellings).
+The draft plan proposed two allocations of land for housing development in Horsted Keynes, with a total of 55 new dwellings: - SA28 Land south of the Old Police House, Birchgrove Road, Horsted Keynes (25 dwellings)